LibraryCarpentry/librarycarpentry.github.io/pages/about.md

 comprise two full days of face-to-face instruction, based on either <a href="https://software-carpentry.org/lessons">Software Carpentry</a> or <a href="http://www.datacarpentry.org/lessons">Data Carpentry</a> lesson materials.

-They are taught by volunteer Instructors.
+Workshops are taught by volunteer Instructors.
 Certified Instructors comprise people who have completed our <a href="http://carpentries.github.io/instructor-training/">instructor training</a> course.
 <a href="https://software-carpentry.org/lessons">Software Carpentry</a>
 and <a href="http://www.datacarpentry.org/lessons">Data Carpentry</a> lessons are all